LintaoAmons/innote-ref.obsidian/README.md

 ## Commands

-There're only two commands of this plugin
+There're three commands of this plugin

-### Insert or Jump to next ref
+### Insert or Jump

-If there's no `REF` in current line, then create a new `REF` under cursor.
+If there's no `REF` in current line, then insert a new `REF` at the line end.
 Else jump to next `REF`.

 ### Jump to previews

 Jump to previes `REF`.

+### Insert in place or Jump

+If there's no `REF` in current line, then insert a new `REF` under the cursor's current position.
+Else jump to next `REF`.

 ## Why this plugin